geekypenguin/docker-recordings-transcoder/README.md

 - ENCODER=intel
 This options runs a script when converting the .ts video to use ffmpeg with vaapi hardware acceleration enabled.
 It requires `--device /dev/dri:/dev/dri` to access the intel GPU in the docker container.
 Only mpeg2 recordings are changed to h265.
 Recordings that are h264 are only converted to .mp4 files.
-The reason is because vaapi hw transcoding produced worst files sizes, or very bad video quality.
+The reason is because vaapi hw transcoding produced larger files sizes, or very bad video quality.
 Don't agree?
 Then please use "software" or your own script, see the custom section below.

 - ENCODER=nvidia
 This options runs a script when converting the .ts video to use ffmpeg with nvenc hardware acceleration enabled.
 It requires `--runtime=nvidia` and `-e NVIDIA_DRIVER_CAPABILITIES=all` to access the Nvidia GPU in the docker container.
 Only mpeg2 recordings are changed to h265.
 Recordings that are h264 are only converted to .mp4 files.
-The reason is because nvenc hw transcoding produced worst files sizes, or very bad video quality.
+The reason is because nvenc hw transcoding produced larger files sizes, or very bad video quality.
 Don't agree?
 Then please use "software" or your own script, see the custom section below.

 - ENCODER=software
 This options runs a script when converting the .ts video to use ffmpeg with software encoding enabled.
 Very CPU intensive but results in the best file size to video quality ratio.